-Ask any skincare junkie what their favorite step of their routine is and I guarantee the answer will be sunscreen!
+Ask any esthetician what their favorite step of their routine is and I guarantee the answer will be sunscreen!
 The benefits of sunscreen are so important and it’s without a doubt the most important step of everyone’s skincare routine.

 Some of you might be rolling your eyes right now, and I get it!
 Sunscreen used to be super boring to me, too, and I went years without wearing it at all unless I was lounging by the beach or pool.